gibus/SpreadRevolutionaryDate/README.md

 ### locale

 This option can only be specified once, with a value as string.
 Spread with chosen language.
-As of [DateTime::Calendar::FrenchRevolutionary](https://metacpan.org/pod/DateTime::Calendar::FrenchRevolutionary) 0.14, locale is limited to `'en'` or `'fr'`, defaults to `'fr'`.
+As of [App::SpreadRevolutionaryDate](https://metacpan.org/pod/App::SpreadRevolutionaryDate) 0.11 locale is limited to `'fr'`, `'en'` or `'it'`, defaults to `'fr'`.

 ### test